jrhoun/jrhoun.com/content/posts/nba-jam.md

 You are allowed to laugh.
 I certainly laugh, and cringe about it.

 So, anyways, I thought I was the best basketball player because of my superior NBA Jam skillz -- that is until I showed up for our first practice.
 I remember the coach.
 I remember the other players on the team.
 And, I remember the moment we were told to do a lay-up drill.
 What's a lay up?
 How do I dribble?
 Where do I stand for a free throw?
-I did a few pump fakes during a scrimmage and but a shot up, but air balled?!
+I did a few pump fakes during a scrimmage and put a shot up, but air balled?!
 People laughed at my airball.
 Oh.
 This.
 Is.
 Not.
 What.
 I. Thought.
 It.
 Would.
 Be.
 Like.

-That practice was only a preview of the blow to crushing blow my outlandish 4th grade ego would take that season.
+That practice was only a preview of the crushing blows my outlandish 4th grade ego would take that season.

 Later that season I remember one particular game where our team trailed another in the 4th quarter.
 Time was ticking down, the opposing team was in possession of the ball.
 Full court press time!
 I was guarding the player with the ball.
 Our coach shouted out to me,